What Is Japanese Encephalitis (JE)?

 What Is the Japanese Encephalitis (JE) Vaccine?

 The vaccine is made from an inactive form of the virus.
-It is called Ixiaro and is for people ages 2 months of age and older.
+It is called Ixiaro.
+It is for people ages 2 months of age and older.
 It is only available in the U.S.

-IMOJEV is a vaccine made from live virus that is weakened.
+IMOJEV is a vaccine made from live, weakened virus.
 It is not available in the United States.

 Who Should Get Vaccinated and When?

-The vaccine is recommended for people who are traveling to Asia and are:
+The JE vaccine is advised for those traveling to Asia who are:

-- Planning to stay at least a month where there have been Japanese encephalitis
+- Planning to stay at least a month—in areas where there has been JE

-- Going to an area of Japanese encephalitis outbreaks
+- Going to an area of JE outbreaks

 - Unsure where they will be staying

-Lab workers who may be exposed to Japanese encephalitis should also get the vaccine.
+Lab workers who may be exposed to the JE virus should also get the vaccine.

-What Are the Risks Associated With the Japanese Encephalitis Vaccine?
+What Are the Risks Associated With the Japanese Encephalitis (JE) Vaccine?

-Like any vaccine, the Japanese encephalitis vaccine can cause problems, such as severe allergic reactions.
-The risk of serious harm or death is extremely small.
+Like any vaccine, the JE vaccine can cause problems.
+Examples are severe allergic reactions.
+The risk of serious harm or death is very small.

-The most commonly reported problems from the Japanese encephalitis vaccine are mild and include:
+Most reported problems from the JE vaccine are mild.
+They include: